rhasspy/hassio-addons/speech-to-phrase/DOCS.md

 ## How to use

-After this add-on is installed and running, it should automatically train itself based on your exposed entities, areas, floors, and sentence triggers.
-Check the logs for the add-on to report "Ready".
+After this add-on is installed and running, it should automatically train itself based on your exposed entities, areas, floors, and [sentence triggers][sentence trigger].
+The add-on will automatically re-train if necessary.

-Once you have a model trained, it will be automatically discovered by the Wyoming integration in Home Assistant.
+The add-on will be automatically discovered by the Wyoming integration in Home Assistant.
 To finish the setup, click the following my button:

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=wyoming)